ninjaprox/ninjaprox.github.io/_posts/2017-04-16-bullet-list-on-ios-with-textkit.md

 }
 ```

-We treat the first line fragment is a new line by default.
-With the rest lines, we get the character right in front of the content of that line, then check if it is `\n`.
+We treat the first line fragment as a new line by default.
+For the rest lines, we get the character right in front of the content of that line, then check if it is `\n`.
 Here we are, our final result.

 ![Final result](/figures/20170416-9.png)

 ## Conclusion

-I have walked you through the whole process, from thinking, making decision to implementation that is exactly what in my mind while I was doing it.
-This is, however, just the beginning, there are still lots of room for you explore `TextKit`, tweak it and make it your solution for your problem.
-I can name some of remaining things to improve and leave them as for your exercises.
+I have walked you through the whole process, from thinking, making decision to implementation that was exactly in my mind while I was doing it.
+This is, however, just the beginning, there are still lots of room for you explore `TextKit`, tweak it and make it your own solution to your problem.
+I can name some remaining things to improve and leave them as exercises for you.

-* Change bullets size corresponding to font size.
+- Change bullets size according to font size.
-* When we change line height, content does not align bullet anymore, then we need a fix for this.
+- When we change line height, content does not align to the bullet anymore, we need a fix for this.
-* Instead of black dot bullet, can we make other types of bullet?
+- Instead of black dot bullets, can we make other types of bullet?

 ## Behind the scene

-I obscured some codes to keep the post focused on what matters.
-However, it is two-bladed knife, while it is short, it may make you perplexed, so better to uncover everything.
+I obscured some of the code to keep the post focused on what matters.
+However, it is a two-bladed knife, while it is short, it may perplex you, so it is better to uncover everything.
 There are two things I did not mention throughout the post.
 The first one is the text view and the style have been preconfigured as below to simplify the implementation of `BulletListLayoutManager`.

 ```swift
 textView.textContainerInset = .zero